rackerlabs/docs-core-infra-user-guide/cloud-config/compute/cloud-servers-product-concepts/SSH.rst

 .. _SSH:

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Managing access with SSH Keys
+Managing access with SSH keys
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-SSH keys allow a user to manage and assign RSA keys for the root user to a server at build from the API or the control panel.
+SSH keys allow a user to manage and assign RSA keys for the root user to a server at build from the API or the Cloud Control Panel.

 Key names are associated with a public and private key pair in the API and the control panel.
 A key pair may be created or an existing public